 Each year, the IRS issues standard mileage rates.
 These rates represent the maximum mileage rate that employers can use in order to receive their full deduction.
 In addition, employees should know that any amount they receive up to this amount is exempt from taxation.
 Any amount they receive over this amount is subject to standard income tax.
-Mileage rates are calculated by multiplying total business mileage covered with IRS standard mileage rates or employer’s own decided rates.
+Mileage rates are calculated by multiplying the total business mileage covered with IRS standard mileage rates, or the employer’s own rates.

-An employer may choose to reimburse their employees for general automobile expenses or may choose to reimburse based on mileage.
-There are other ways of ensuring employees are reimbursed for those costs associated with using their personal vehicle for company-related activities.
+An employer may choose to reimburse their employees for general automobile expenses or reimburse based on mileage.
+There are various ways of ensuring employees are reimbursed for those costs associated with using their personal vehicle for company-related activities.

 An employer may provide their employees with a mileage allowance.
-This type of allowance is usually paid to the employee in advance (such as the beginning of the month) to cover any transportation expenses the employee might incur.
+This type of allowance is usually paid to the employee in advance (such as at the beginning of the month) to cover any transportation expenses the employee might incur.
 The biggest challenge in following this method of reimbursement is the need to track all receipts, ensuring that the expenses align with the allowance and that any allowance that is overpaid is given back to the employer.

-Also, employers should kept in mind that mileage tax deduction is only up to the standard IRS mileage allowance because if the allowance total given to the employee is higher than what the IRS standard mileage rate would have been, the overage must be report as income rather than reimbursement.
-Hence, mileage logs are essential to maintain by employees to record each business distance.
+In addition, employers should keep in mind that mileage tax deductions only go up to the standard IRS mileage allowance, because if the allowance total given to the employee is higher than what the IRS standard mileage rate would have been, the overage must be reported as income rather than reimbursement.